Exceptional Wines, Made by Lovers of Wine

 Rombauer Vineyards celebrates its 35th anniversary as a family-owned winery in Napa Valley, operated by Koerner Rombauer and his children, KR and Sheana (both pictured).

 Koerner Rombauer, the founder of Rombauer Vineyards and a beloved figure in the Napa Valley for the last four decades, passes away on May 10.
-He lives to be 83.
+He lived to be 83.

 See Our Sustainability Efforts